-Having setup 131 libraries in underprivileged schools & communities across the length & breadth of india (including 3 in Nepal), the Project IAHV Read Library encourages school children to develop the habit of reading widen their knowledge, skills and imagination beyond curriculum text books.
-Books availed in many languages: Kannada, Gujarati, Hindi, English, Urdu, Bengali, Marathi, Malayalam, Telugu, Tamil and even Braille & Digital books for the blind.
+Having setup 131 libraries in underprivileged schools & communities across the length & breadth of India, 15 libraries in Kenya and 3 in Nepal, the Project IAHV Read Library encourages school children to develop the habit of reading widen their knowledge, skills and imagination beyond curriculum text books.
+Books availed in many languages: Kannada, Gujarati, Hindi, English, Urdu, Bengali, Marathi, Malayalam, Telugu, Tamil, Swahili, Braille & Digital books.

 Libraries are temples of knowledge, and they are not given due attention in under privileged schools due to lack of funds and/or resources.
 Many schools do not have libraries and children are poor to buy books of their own.
 They are denied the joy of reading and expanding their mind.
 India is an old civilisation and at the same time, a young nation with huge challenges.
 Education is the key to creating a knowledgeable, confident work force for the future.